LogoLogo

 Building Geometry in C.Scale

 C.Scale's calculations are based on area and material takeoffs from simple building geometry.
-A diagram of this building geometry is provided below.
+A diagram of this building's geometry is provided below.

 C.Scale is customizable and extensible